Photos courtesy Away, Thule, Osprey, Rimowa, pxhere.com, Pedro Szekely/Wikimedia Commons, and Ann Porteus/Flickr; Design by Emily Blevins

 All this fancy technology comes with a bit of extra weight, however.
 The carry-on sized suitcase alone weighs 10 pounds.
 Keep that in mind when taking it out of the overhead bin.

-Any Fjällräven enthusiast will instantly fall in love with the Duffel No. 6 ($225 for size medium).
+Any Fjällräven enthusiast will instantly fall in love with the Duffel No. 6.
 Made from the brand’s signature G-1000 HeavyDuty fabric—a burlier version of the fabric used in its hiking pants and jackets—the duffel is durable and water-resistant.
 The reinforced base is even waterproof, providing extra protection against puddles and damp ground.

 The bag pairs classic good looks with rugged details such as leather-grip handles and metal snaps and also features storable padded shoulder straps, so you can carry it two ways.
 The large main compartment provides plenty of room to pack everything you’d need for a week or two away (you’ll get 70 liters of space in the medium size), and the full-length zippered opening lets you access all your belongings at once without digging around.
 Inside, a mesh pocket organizes small items (such as travel-size toiletry bottles, charging chords, or socks), and a zippered security pocket protects your keys and other can’t-lose items.
 A small, see-through pocket hidden under one of the top panels is the perfect place to store your business card to help identify your bag.